Do you have severe abdominal pain? You could have gallstones. Learn more about the signs and symptoms.

-- A diet high in fat, refined carbohydrates and a decrease in fiber
+- A diet high in fat and refined carbohydrates, and a decrease in fiber

-A family history of gallstones and multiple pregnancies can increase risk.
-Likewise, there is a higher percentage in older people; about 25 percent of women over the age of 60 will develop them.
+A family history of gallstones, as well as multiple pregnancies, can increase risk.
+Likewise, there is a higher percentage in older people; about 25% of women age 60 or older will develop them.

 3. How are gallstones treated?

 An X-ray, CT scan or ultrasound will confirm whether you have gallstones.
 If you don’t have any symptoms, most likely you’ll simply live with them, until you do.
 After treating your gallstones, changing to a vegetarian diet or one that includes preventative factors, like polyunsaturated fat, monounsaturated fat, fiber and caffeine is suggested.